borisf/borisf.github.io/index.md

 I am a senior partner engineer at Google.
 I engage with top apps and games companies, and act as a trusted advisor and a technical expert.

-I am passionate about system optimizations:
+I specialize in Java and Android:
 * Java - Gradle, multi-threading, JNI (C/C++)
-* Android - ANRs, crashes, memory, thermals
+* Android - ANRs, low memory, thermals

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.